 Generally, OIT Labs are open whenever the buildings are open during the semester.
 Some OIT Labs may be reserved for classes, closed during special campus events (such as home football games), or closed a few hours at a time for routine maintenance.
 Notice should be posted on the door in advance, and a lab calendar is available with the computing lab information on the OIT web site.
 If a lab is reserved, you will not be able to use the lab during that time.
-OIT Policy is that labs are not scheduled for more than five hours of classes during a 24 hour period.
+OIT Policy is that labs are not reserved for more than five hours of classes a day.